July 10, 2018

 The Women Who Built Socialist Yugoslavia

-The contributions of these female architects, designers, and planners are told in an excerpt from the Museum of Modern Art's Toward a Concrete Utopia: Architecture in Yugoslavia, 1948–1980.
+The contributions of these female architects, designers, and planners to the postwar state are told in an excerpt from the Museum of Modern Art’s Toward a Concrete Utopia: Architecture in Yugoslavia, 1948–1980.

 Courtesy Valentin Jeck, 2016, commissioned by the Museum of Modern Art